 Do you take omeprazole (Prilosec) or another proton pump inhibitor such as esomeprazole (Nexium) or lansoprazole (Prevacid)?
 Such PPI drugs were once thought to be relatively free of side effects, but scientists have discovered a number of disturbing long-term problems caused by these medications.
 These medicines can be useful for healing ulcers or overcoming severe acid reflux, but they can also alter the gut microbiome and cause liver damage.
 We also worry about kidney problems, heart attacks, strokes and dementia.
-One reader was alarmed to learn that they are also linked to a higher risk for osteoporosis.
+Readers have also been alarmed to learn that they are linked to a higher risk for osteoporosis.

 Do People Who Take Omeprazole Have More Fractures?